K0ppai/Blog_Web/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project kindly support and give it a star
+If you like this project kindly support and don't forget to give it a star.😉

 <p align="right">(<a href="#readme-top">back to top</a>)</p>